-I. Review: Where We Are.
+I. Where We Are.

-- A. During the first lecture, we explored the meaning of rational choice and began to discuss how a rational choice model of human action could be constructed. - The simplest model of rational choice assumes that individuals have consistent preferences, that is to say transitive preferences that can be represented with a (ordinal) utility function. - Somewhat richer definitions might also argue that rational decision makers understand the consequences of their decisions so that they always choose the best means to advance their ends--at least given the information available to them. - B. During the last three weeks, we have used the rational choice model (in its "utility maximizing" sense) to model human decisions in a setting where one person's welfare (utility) depends in part on the decisions of other players. - C. Such decision environments are the main domain of Game Theory. - D. We began with the simplest possible game setting, in which there were two person and two strategies, and explored how different payoff structures affect the equilibrium outcomes of a variety of such games. - i.
+- A. During the first half of the semester, we used mathematical models of rational decision making (in the "utility maximizing" sense) to model human decision making in a choice settings in which one person's welfare (utility) is essentially independent of the decisions of other persons. - B. Last week we shifted to a new choice setting in which one person's utility (or net benefits or profit) depends in part on the decision depends in part on the decisions of other players.
+That choice setting is the main focus of Game Theory. - C. We began last week with the simplest possible game setting, in which there were two person and two strategies, and explored how different payoff structures affect the equilibrium outcomes of a variety of such games. - i.
 For example, we demonstrated that the PD-type of payoff structure implies the existence of pure dominant strategies, and that the typical Nash equilibrium is not Pareto optimal. - ii.
 We also noted that suboptimal equilibria may also arise in assurance games. - iii.
 In general, whether the Nash equilibrium outcome of a particular game is Pareto Optimal or not depends on the relative sizes of the payoffs associated with each players strategies. - iv.
-These are partly determined by nature of the game (which is characterized by strategy sets and payoff functions) and partly by the strategy choices of the other players. - E. We then showed how the 2x2 game matrix can be generalized to analyze settings in which there are a more than two strategies, and more than two players. - i.
+These are partly determined by nature of the game (which is characterized by strategy sets and payoff functions) and partly by the strategy choices of the other players. - D. We then showed how the 2x2 game matrix can be generalized to analyze settings in which there are a more than two strategies, and more than two players. - i.
 For example, we extended the 2x2 game to three strategies, and then to a continuum of strategies (in the lottery game). - ii.
 We used the lottery game to illustrate how decisions can be made in a setting in which there are an infinite (continuum) of strategies. - To find the equilibrium in such games, we first found the best reply functions of the individual players. - Then we found the combination of strategies that occurred if all players were simultaneously on their best reply functions. - This combination of strategies was a Nash equilibrium of the game, because the fact that every player was simultaneously on their best reply function implied that each had maximized his utility (payoff)--given the choices of the other players. - iii.
-We also used the lottery game to illustrate how games in which a various numbers of players (N players) may participate in the game, which allowed us to characterize an infinite strategy and infinite player game. - F. For the next two weeks, we will focus on applications of these basic "one shot" game techniques.
-After that, we will take up another generalization of these game theoretic models, namely to settings in which there are sequences of choices and information constraints.
+We also used the lottery game to illustrate how games in which a various numbers of players (N players) may participate in the game, which allowed us to characterize an infinite strategy and infinite player game. - E. For the next two lectures, we will apply and generalize these game theoretic models to settings in which there are sequences of choices and information constraints. - i.
+Our focus will be mainly on games in which "continuous strategy" sets exist. - ii.
+Our illustrations will be from economics and political science.